Staging The Interior of Your Home

 Kitchen and Bathroom – remove any personal items or distinctive style.
 This is not the time to be showing off your tastes but rather to appeal to people’s imaginations.
 Make the space neutral and open to emphasize its functionality and what changes a Buyer could potentially make.

 Spare Bedroom – this is usually the least furnished room in the house so it’s worth relying on this neutral area to entice buyers with what they could do.
-The color scheme should be simple and appealing to both men and women.
+The colour scheme should be simple and appealing to both men and women.

 Accessories – remove personal items such as family portraits and replace them with a few art pieces.
 Leave out functional and aesthetic things like books, notepads and plants to emphasize the functionality of each room as well as the design capability.